RicardsGraudins/Playfair-Cipher/README.md

 # Playfair-Cipher
 This project revolves around using the simulated annealing algorithm to break a Playfair Cipher.

+This repository contains code and information for my fourth-year (hons) undergraduate project for the module **Artificial Intelligence**.
+The module is taught to undergraduate students at [GMIT](http://www.gmit.ie/) in the Department of Computer Science and Applied Physics for the course [B.S.c.
+(Hons) in Software Developement.](https://www.gmit.ie/software-development/bachelor-science-honours-software-development).
+The lecturer is John Healy.

 ## Overview
 The field of *[cryptanalysis](https://en.wikipedia.org/wiki/Cryptanalysis)* is concerned with the study of ciphers, having as its objective the identification of weaknesses within a cryptographic system that may be exploited to convert encrypted data (cipher-text) into unencrypted data (plain-text).
 Whether using symmetric or asymmetric techniques, cryptanalysis assumes no knowledge of the correct cryptographic key or even the cryptographic algorithm being used.